AMP-SCZ/subject-id-validator/README.md

 python check.py [-h] --id ID
 ```

-Where ID is the id to validate.
+Where `ID` is the Subject ID to validate.

 You may also import the module directly in the Python interpreter or your own scripts.